Code-Institute-Submissions/CasinoGame/README.md

 ## Lighthouse Audit

-�Identify and fix common problems that affect your sites performance, accessibility, and user experience.�
+"Identify and fix common problems that affect your sites performance, accessibility, and user experience."

 Accessibility testing was
 conducted on the site to ensure it was suitable and performing to a suitable